joejag/talk-mob_programming_and_lego/notes/parts/1_mob.md

 * speaking at the highest level the typist can work at (extract method, highlight lines 10-14 and press Ctrl-X-M)
 * Trusting the navigators, you know the example - let them direct the solution for 4 minutes - after that you can comment

+# Ideal Size

+* The perfect size is context specific
+* Obviously there is an upper limit.
+Having a million people on a task.
+* I've found three to four developers works well, plus anyone else needed.
+* It's still worth getting together for bigger architectural items.

 # Safety

 * Treat each other with kindness, respect and consideration.
 We are putting ourselves out there and there's no room to hide.
 * Handle conflict - disagree with ideas, not the person.
 * If it's getting too much just take a time out.

-# Size

-* The perfect size is context specific
-* Obviously there is an upper limit.
-Having a million people on a task.
-* I've found three to four developers works well, plus anyone else needed.
-* It's still worth getting together for bigger architectural items.

 # But Why

 https://www.infoq.com/articles/queues-enemy-of-flow

+# Wastes in software

-Causes of waste in software: queues, blockers, context switching
+Causes of waste in software: queues, blockers, context switching.

+Queue lie at the root of of large dev problems: They increase variability, risk and cycle time.
+They decrease efficiency, quality and motivation.

 When we work alone we tend to get blocked.
 When we get blocked we pick up more work.
 Increasing context switching.
 We also tend to see colleagues as too busy to bother, so we don't seek to resolve blockers as soon as they happen.

-Queue lie at the root of of large dev problems: They increase variability, risk and cycle time.
-They decrease efficiency, quality and motivation.
+# Outcomes

 Mob because the bottleneck isn't typing, it's solving problems with the smallest amount of code necessary.